luish/swift-evolution/proposals/nnnn-more-lenient-collections-subscripts.md

 This behaviour could be considered consistent with dictionaries, other collection type in which the _subscript_ function returns `nil` if the dictionary does not contain the key given by the user.
+Similarly, it could be compared with `first` and `last`, which are very handy optionals `T?` that are `nil` whenever the collection is empty.

 In summary, considering `a = [1,2,3]`: